parse-community/parse-server/README.md

 ##### Email verification and password reset

-Verifying user email addresses and enabling password reset via email requries an email adapter.
+Verifying user email addresses and enabling password reset via email requires an email adapter.
 As part of the `parse-server` package we provide an adapter for sending email through Mailgun.
 To use it, sign up for Mailgun, and add this to your initialization code:

 ```js
 var server = ParseServer({